Three Collegiate Facility Transformations

 The coaching staff’s primary goal for updating the space was to incorporate appropriate technology and graphics that would create a “wow” factor for recruiting, and enhance the overall student-athlete experience.
 Dark metal and wood throughout is a symbolic nod to the blue-collar, hard-nosed qualities of a University of Minnesota hockey player, while graphics, sleek patterns, lighting, and technology are used to illustrate the speed and precision players embody on the ice.
 The main corridor outside the locker room pays homage to past national champions, Olympians, all-Americans, NHL players, and award-winners, as a daily reinforcement of the program’s high standards.

-The transformation provides players and coaches all the tools they need to excel on the ice, such as a dynamic locker room; an enhanced training room; coach and player meeting spaces; and a team lounge, which gives them an inviting and comfortable environment to enjoy their their time both in- and out-of-season.
+The transformation provides players and coaches all the tools they need to excel on the ice, such as a dynamic locker room; an enhanced training room; coach and player meeting spaces; and a team lounge, which gives them an inviting and comfortable environment to enjoy their time both in- and out-of-season.

 The overarching goal for the renovation and expansion of the University of Wyoming’s Rochelle Athletic Center into the Mick and Susie McMurry High Altitude Performance Center was to recruit and develop student-athletes to their fullest potential.
 Sited in the north end zone of War Memorial Stadium at 7,220 feet above sea level, the Center highlights the University of Wyoming football program, while also serving more than 400 student-athletes in all men’s and women’s intercollegiate programs.
 One of the signature features of DLR Group’s design is the expansive 12,000-square-foot weight room specifically designed for football strength training and conditioning.
 The façade fronts the field to the south, exposing live and TV audience spectators into the heart of Wyoming football.